snonux/foo.zone/gemfeed/2024-09-07-projects-i-support.md

 Albeit I am not putting a lot of money into my sponsoring efforts, it still helps the open-source maintainers because the more little sponsors there are, the higher the total sum.

-## OSNews
+## OSnews

-I am a silver Patreon member of OSNews.
+I am a silver Patreon member of OSnews.
 I have been following this site since my student years.
 It's always been a great source of independent and slightly alternative IT news.

 [https://osnews.com](https://osnews.com)